OneRandom1509/dino-automator/README.md

 pip install -r requirements.txt
 ```

 3. Run the `script.py` file and go to your `chrome://dino` page to see the magic!!
+If you want to quit the script, simply press the `q` key in your keyboard

 P.S You have a buffer time of 3 seconds by default to switch to your browser window :)